 The site used to be the home of the Odeon’s “overflow” cinema in Leicester Square, which had been built in 1930 as a stage theatre.
-After several refurbishments and incarnations it was acquired by Odeon in the 1946 and converted to a single screen cinema in 1968 finally becoming the Odeon West End in 1988.
+After several refurbishments and incarnations, it was acquired by Odeon in 1946 and converted to a single screen cinema in 1968 finally becoming the Odeon West End in 1988.

 The block also housed an office, a small hotel, a pub, and a betting shop.
 In 2008 planning permission was given for a large hotel and cinema on the site, but the recession put that on hold.
 In 2011 the site was bought by the privately owned Edwardian Hotels group, and in 2013 they submitted a revised planning application for the site.

 Normally, when a large building gets approval from Westminster Council, part of the package requires some form of public art to be provided by the developer.
-Rather than just buying a sculpture, they’ve decided to turn the building itself into the work of art.
+Rather than just buying a sculpture, they’ve decided to turn the building itself into a work of art.

 An artist, Ian Monroe has looked back into the art-deco heritage of Odeon cinemas, and the use of faience tiles in London Underground buildings and has created a modern interpretation of the 1930s style cinema frontage.

 High up the tiles are clamped onto the building allowing for decorative patterns to be formed by the gaps between tiles, but lower down, they needed to be grouted to the building instead, due to people’s tendency to see a gap between tiles, and fill them with cigarette stubs.